Article Translations: (Spanish)

 Here are some things to keep in mind when buying a helmet:

 - Pick bright colors or fluorescent colors that are visible to drivers and other cyclists.

 - Make sure that the helmet has a CPSC or Snell sticker inside.
-These indicate that the helmet meets standards set by the Consumer Product Safety Commission (CPSC) or the Snell Memorial Foundation, a nonprofit group that tests helmet safety.
+These let you know that the helmet meets standards set by trusted safety groups.

-- Make sure your child's helmet fits correctly and can be adjusted.
+- Make sure the helmet fits correctly and can be adjusted.
 Bike stores will help you with this.

 What kids wear when riding a bike is also very important for safety:

 - Fluorescent or bright-colored clothes will help kids be visible on the road, and they’re more visible than white clothes.
 (Avoid dark clothes, especially during early dusk and twilight hours.)